Skip to Content

 Suggested Cities Along the Alaska Highway to Spend the Night

-You will go 100’s of miles without going through a town and when you finally do you could blink and miss the “town.”
-There aren’t a ton of lodging options along the way, there is a bunch of pull-off parking lots where you can park for the night, this is perfect for RV’s and campervans.
+You will go hundreds of miles without going through a town, and when you finally do, you could blink and miss the “town.”
+There aren’t a ton of lodging options along the way.
+There are a bunch of pull-off parking lots where you can park for the night.
+This is perfect for RV’s and campervans.

 Alcan Highway Essentials Things To Pack